-The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick
+Inside the Bizarre True Story of Chappaquiddick

 So in July 1969, Ted Kennedy was apparently a mess.

 But his spirits started to perk up once he got to Gargan's cottage and went swimming with the young ladies.
-Kopechne (played by Kate Mara in Chappaquiddick) and her friends watched the regatta on a boat rented by Paul Markham (portrayed by Jim Gaffigan), the former U.S. State's Attorney for Massachusetts and another longtime Kennedy friend.
+Kopechne and her friends watched the regatta on a boat rented by Paul Markham, the former U.S. State's Attorney for Massachusetts and another longtime Kennedy friend.

 That night the party consisted of Kopechne and her five female friends, all of them single, and six mostly married men, including Kennedy, Markham, Gargan and 63-year-old Jack Crimmins, a legal aide serving as Ted's chauffeur for the weekend (Teddy was also said to be a terrible driver on his best day).

 Varying levels of alcohol were consumed, depending on whom you asked.
 "It was a steak cookout, not a Roman orgy.
 No one was drinking heavily," said partygoer Esther Newberg, per Klein.
-But Gargan (played by Ed Helms in the film) said Crimmins and Markham were drinking heavily, and Crimmins said to Kennedy, more out of tiredness than malice, "I don't give a s--t how you get home, Kennedy.
+But Gargan said Crimmins and Markham were drinking heavily, and Crimmins said to Kennedy, more out of tiredness than malice, "I don't give a s--t how you get home, Kennedy.
 I'm not driving you."

+A Century of Scandal: The Kennedys Have No Competition When It Comes to Tragic, Destructive Romance

 According to Joe McGinniss' 1993 book The Last Brother, Ted drank beer during the sailing race; drank three rum-and-Cokes during the ritual congratulatory toast for the winner, Ross Richards; and, before he went to the party, he drank some beer with friends at his room at the Shiretown Inn.